-AboutMike Cassidy is a Vice President at Google.
-He is currently the Project Leader on GoogleX Project Loon (balloon-powered Internet for everyone).
+AboutMike Cassidy is the CEO of his fifth startup Apollo Fusion, Inc. He’s still a Google employee where he was a Vice President and the Project Leader for several years of GoogleX Project Loon (balloon-powered Internet for everyone).
 Prior to joining Google, Mike was the Co-Founder and CEO of four start-ups: Ruba, Xfire, Direct Hit, and Stylus Innovation.
 Ruba helped travelers share their favorite places and was acquired by Google.
 Xfire helps gamers play online with their friends and was acquired by MTV for $110 million.
 Direct Hit was a revolutionary search engine whose customers included MSN, Lycos, AOL, etc. and was acquired by Ask Jeeves for $500 million.
 Stylus Innovation’s flagship product was computer telephony software Visual Voice.
 Artisoft acquired Stylus for $13M.
 Mike has a BS/MS in Aerospace Engineering from MIT.
 He graduated from Harvard Business School.
 He studied jazz piano at Berklee College of Music.
 He has been an advisor to From the Top, Jazz at Lincoln Center, Endeavor.org, and numerous startup companies.
 He was selected for the DEMO Lifetime Achievement Award, nominated for a Webby award, and named a Forbes E-gang Trendsetter.
 His startup products have won PC Magazine’s Top 100 Websites, Computer Telephony Product of the Year, CNET Editor’s Choice, PC Magazine’s Editor’s Choice, and many other awards.

 Project Loon is the latest moonshot from Google[x]: balloon-powered Internet access.
 It is a network of balloons traveling on the edge of space, designed to connect people in rural and remote areas, help fill in coverage gaps and bring people back online after disasters.